Xi urges China, Chile to expand cooperation with free trade, open industrial policies

 LIMA, Nov.
 15 (Xinhua) -- China and Chile should expand bilateral cooperation to more sustainable and broader areas with high-level free trade and more open industrial policies, said Chinese President Xi Jinping on Friday.

+Chile looks forward to close communication with China within multilateral frameworks such as APEC, jointly opposing protectionism, and safeguarding global free trade as well as safe and smooth production and supply chains, said the Chilean president.

+He also affirmed that Chile supports China's accession to the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) and the Digital Economy Partnership Agreement (DEPA).

-Xi made the remarks in his meeting with Chilean President Gabriel Boric on the sidelines of the 31st APEC Economic Leaders' Meeting.
+Chinese President Xi Jinping meets with Chilean President Gabriel Boric on the sidelines of the 31st APEC Economic Leaders' Meeting in Lima, Peru, Nov.
+15, 2024.
+(Xinhua/Zhai Jianlan)

 Photos